palle-k/SOMRenderer/Readme.md

-# Kohonen Self-Organizing Maps for Visualizations and Tag based Search on the MovieLens DataSet
+# Kohonen Self-Organizing Maps for Visualizations and Tag based Search on the MovieLens Dataset

 <img src="Maps.png" alt="Component Planes showing the distribution of SciFi, Cyborgs and Black and White movies" />